Japanese PM Fumio Kishida's coalition wins election despite losing seats | DW | 31.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Prime Minister Fumio Kishida's conservatives and their junior coalition partner lost seats but remained in power following the parliamentary election, according to Japanese media.
+Prime Minister Fumio Kishida's conservatives and their junior coalition partner lost seats but remained in power following a parliamentary election, according to Japanese media.

-Japan's ruling coalition will stay in power after winning an absolute majority in the country's general election Sunday, early results showed.
+Japan's ruling coalition will stay in power after winning the country's general election Sunday, early results showed.

 Prime Minister Fumio Kishida's Liberal Democratic Party (LDP) and its coalition partner Komeito won 274 seats in preliminary results revealed late on Sunday, with 40 seats still undecided.